 - Keep room and apartment doors locked at all times.
-Never prop open the exterior doors or doors to your room. - Secure all valuables out of sight. - Do not leave personal property unattended. - Report all suspicious activity or persons immediately to UMBPD (410-706-6882 or 6-6882 from an on-campus phone). - Never walk alone at night and always stay in well-lit areas.
+Never prop open the exterior doors or doors to your room. - Secure all valuables out of sight. - Do not leave personal property unattended. - Report all suspicious activity or persons immediately to UMBPD (410-706-6882 or 6-6882 from an on-campus phone). - In an emergency, call 911. - Never walk alone at night and always stay in well-lit areas.